Gilan province: Language and ethnicity

+Heritage language data as of 2022:

+Mother tongue data as of 2022:

+Population

+At the time of the 2006 National Census, the province's population was 2,381,063 people in 669,221 households.
+The following census in 2011 counted 2,480,874 in 777,316 households.
+The 2016 census measured the population of the province as 2,530,696 people in 851,382 households.

 Administrative divisions

+The population history and structural changes of Gilan province's administrative divisions over three consecutive censuses are shown in the following table.

 Cities

-According to the 2016 census, 1,598,765 people (over 63% of the population of Gilan province) live in the following cities: Ahmadsargurab 2,128, Amlash 15,444, Asalem 10,720, Astaneh-ye Ashrafiyeh 44,941, Astara 51,579, Bandar-e Anzali 118,564, Barehsar 1,612, Bazar Jomeh 5,729, Chaboksar 8,224, Chaf and Chamkhaleh 8,840, Chubar 5,554, Deylaman 1,729, Fuman 35,841, Gurab Zarmikh 4,840, Hashtpar 54,178, Haviq, 4,261, Jirandeh 2,320, Kelachay 12,379, Khomam 20,897, Khoshk-e Bijar 7,245, Kiashahr 14,022, Kuchesfahan 10,026, Kumeleh 6,457, Lahijan 101,073, Langarud 79,445, Lasht-e Nesha 10,539, Lavandevil 11,235, Lisar 3,647, Lowshan 13,032, Luleman 7,426, Maklavan 1,635, Manjilabad 15,630, Marjaghal 6,735, Masal 17,901, Masuleh 393, Otaqvar 1,938, Pareh Sar 8,016, Rahimabad 10,571, Rankuh 2,154, Rasht 679,995, Rezvanshahr 19,519, Rostamabad 13,746, Rudbar 10,504, Rudboneh 3,441, Rudsar 37,998, Sangar 12,583, Shaft 8,184, Shalman 5,102, Siahkal 19,924, Sowme'eh Sara 47,083, Tutkabon 1,510, and Vajargah 4,537.
+According to the 2016 census, 1,598,765 people (over 63% of the population of Gilan province) live in the following cities:

 Geography and climate

 Gilan has a humid subtropical climate with, by a large margin, the heaviest rainfall in Iran: reaching as high as 1900 mm in the southwestern coast and generally around 1400 mm.
 Rasht, the capital of the province, is known internationally as the "City of Silver Rains" and in Iran as the "City of Rain".

 Rainfall is heaviest between September and December because the onshore winds from the Siberian High are strongest, but it occurs throughout the year though least abundantly from April to August.
 Humidity is very high because of the marshy character of the coastal plains and can reach 90 percent in summer for wet bulb temperatures of over 26 C. The Alborz range provides further diversity to the land in addition to the Caspian coasts.

 The coastline is cooler and attracts large numbers of domestic and international tourists.
 Large parts of the province are mountainous, green and forested.
 The coastal plain along the Caspian Sea is similar to that of Mazandaran and mainly used for rice paddies.
 Due to successive cultivation and selection of rice by farmers, several cultivars including Gerdeh, Hashemi, Hasani, and Gharib have been bred.